JeSappelleRoot/OwnTracks-Docker/README.md

 **Owntracks can only be used on Debian x64 bits version**

-On your host/virtual machine, just run following commands :
+On your host/virtual machine, just run the following commands :
 ```
 apt-get update
 apt-get install -y openssl git docker.io docker-compose